Sung-Huan/ANNOgesic/docs/source/test_case.rst

 ``best.csv`` is for the best parameters; ``stat.csv`` is for the parameters of each step.

-Let's assume the best parameters are that height is 0.4, height_reduction is 0.2, factor is 2.0, factor_reduction is 0.5,
+Let's assume the best parameters are that height is 0.3, height_reduction is 0.2, factor is 2.0, factor_reduction is 0.5,
-base_height is 0.0, enrichment_factor is 2.0, processing_factor is 1.5.
+base_height is 0.0, enrichment_factor is 1.7, processing_factor is 1.5.
 Now we can set the parameter set for running
 ``tss``.

 ::

-    python3 annogesic tsspredator \
+    annogesic tsspredator \
         -w ANNOgesic/input/wigs/tex_notex \
         -f ANNOgesic/output/target/fasta \
         -g ANNOgesic/output/target/annotation \
         -l $tex_notex_libs \
         -p test \
-        -he 0.4 \
+        -he 0.3 \
         -rh 0.2 \
         -fa 2.0 \
         -rf 0.5 \
         -bh 0.0 \
-        -ef 2.0 \
+        -ef 1.7 \
         -pf 1.5 \
         -s \
         -v \
+        -le 200000 \
-        -m ANNOgesic/input/manual_TSS/NC_000915_TSS.gff \
+        -m ANNOgesic/input/manual_TSS/NC_000915_manual_TSS.gff \
         ANNOgesic

-If you set the manual checked TSSs ``-m``, the subcommand will merge the manual checked TSSs with predicted TSSs.
+If you import the manual checked TSSs to ``-m``, the subcommand will merge the manual checked TSSs and predicted TSSs.
-If you didn't set it, the subcommand will only produce predicted TSSs.
+If you didn't import it, the subcommand will only produce predicted TSSs.
 You will get gff file, MasterTable and statistic file.

 ::